a20351766/udo.1.4.0/docs/source/network/network.md

 ## Network summary

-In this topic, we've seen how different organizations share their infrastructure to provide an integrated Hyperledger Fabric blockchain network.
+In this topic, we've seen how different organizations share their infrastructure to provide an integrated Hyperledger UDO blockchain network.
 We've seen how the collective infrastructure can be organized into channels that provide private communications mechanisms that are independently managed.
 We've seen how actors such as client applications, administrators, peers and orderers are